Amarcode-Studios/.github/profile/README.md

 ## Hi there 👋

-We are building Pitch Boss, a football game inspired by some of the great games from the late 80s and early 90s: Player Manager and Kick Off.
+We are building Soccer Squad, a football game inspired by some of the great games from the late 80s and early 90s: Player Manager and Kick Off.

 Lauch deadline is set to June 2024.